MicrosoftDocs/connected-spaces/articles/communication-plan.md

 ---
 author: alwinv
-description: Learn about what to communicate with your shoppers about if you're using Dynamics 365 Connected Store Preview. ms.author: alwinv ms.date: 03/09/2021 ms.topic: article
+description: Learn about what to communicate with your shoppers about if you're using Dynamics 365 Connected Spaces Preview. ms.author: alwinv ms.date: 03/09/2021 ms.topic: article
-title: Communicate with your shoppers about the use of Dynamics 365 Connected Store Preview in your store ms.reviewer: v-brycho
+title: Communicate with your shoppers about the use of Dynamics 365 Connected Spaces Preview in your store ms.reviewer: v-brycho
 ---

-# Communicating with your shoppers about the use of Dynamics 365 Connected Store Preview
+# Communicating with your shoppers about the use of Dynamics 365 Connected Spaces Preview

 [!INCLUDE[banner](includes/banner.md)]

 > [!NOTE]
 > This article is provided for informational purposes only.
 It should not be treated as definitive or as legal advice.
-We strongly recommend seeking specialist legal advice when implementing Dynamics 365 Connected Store.
+We strongly recommend seeking specialist legal advice when implementing Dynamics 365 Connected Spaces.
 [See Compliance and responsible use for details](compliance.md).

 While shoppers may understand the use of cameras in retail spaces for security purposes, using cameras for other purposes can raise questions, potentially impacting trust in your brand.

 To help build trust, you can use a **disclosure strategy** to help you decide what information to communicate to shoppers as well as when and where to share it.
-A disclosure strategy can be integrated with an existing communications strategy (for example, how you communicate with shoppers about privacy or how you [communicate with employees about Dynamics 365 Connected Store](employee-plan.md)) with the goal of making the information **easy to discover and understand**.
+A disclosure strategy can be integrated with an existing communications strategy (for example, how you communicate with shoppers about privacy or how you [communicate with employees about Dynamics 365 Connected Spaces](employee-plan.md)) with the goal of making the information **easy to discover and understand**.

-This article offers best practices for creating and implementing a disclosure strategy for Microsoft Dynamics 365 Connected Store based on Microsoft’s [Responsible AI principles](https://www.microsoft.com/en-us/ai/responsible-ai?activetab=pivot1%3aprimaryr6).
+This article offers best practices for creating and implementing a disclosure strategy for Microsoft Dynamics 365 Connected Spaces based on Microsoft’s [Responsible AI principles](https://www.microsoft.com/en-us/ai/responsible-ai?activetab=pivot1%3aprimaryr6).
 We arrived at these practices through several rounds of research conducted in a U.S. retail environment, including interviews with eight store managers and evaluations of sample disclosure materials with ten shoppers.
 Participants were balanced across a variety of ages, gender identities, ancestral backgrounds, privacy awareness, parental status, and accessibility needs.
 This article also includes design tips and examples of disclosure materials, which you can adapt to your context.

 Based on our research, we’re sharing practices that we’ve found successful in **building shopper trust through transparency**, but they may not be sufficient to comply with all laws and regulations in certain jurisdictions. **It is your responsibility** to create a disclosure strategy that:

 - Works within the context of your store and your scenario.

-- Accurately reflects all of your data collection and processing practices, including those outside of Dynamics 365 Connected Store.
+- Accurately reflects all of your data collection and processing practices, including those outside of Dynamics 365 Connected Spaces.

 - Complies with **all laws and regulations** that apply to your use case and in your geographic location, including specific requirements related to notice, disclosure, and consent.
 Microsoft cannot be held liable for your failure to comply with applicable laws and regulations.